 We are committed to ensuring that the privacy of visitors to our website is protected.
 This policy also sets out how we collect, use and protect personal data submitted through this website.
 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure you are happy with any changes.

-The Data Protection Officer, Andy Dallas, is responsible for ensuring that this policy is made available to individuals prior to Cello Health collecting and processing personal information.
+The Data Protection Officer, Andy Dallas, is responsible for ensuring that this policy is made available to individuals prior to Lumanity collecting and processing personal information.

-All employees of Cello Health who interact with individuals are responsible for ensuring that this notice is drawn to the individuals’ attention.
+All employees of Lumanity who interact with individuals are responsible for ensuring that this notice is drawn to the individuals’ attention.

 If you have any queries about this policy or your personal information, the Data Protection Officer can be contacted at:

 Phone: +44 (0)20 7608 9300

 Through this website and in the telephone and online research we conduct, Kudos Research may collect information that can specifically identify you, such as your name, address, telephone number and e-mail address when you voluntarily submit it to us.

 - We collect your contact information such as full name, company name, email address, postal address and telephone number when you email or call us with an enquiry or an application for work